mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Step 3: Adding Bob go the Group

-When Alice wants to create a group including Bob, she first uses the AS to look up his initial keying material.
+When Alice wants to create a group including Bob, she first uses the DS to look up his initial keying material.
 She then generates two messages:

 * A message to the entire group (which at this point is just her and Bob)